singhrishikesh1/token-system-advanced/README.md

 ## 5. Integrating later

-Same pattern as v1: copy `routes/`, `middleware/`, `utils/` into your main backend, mount the five routers, point `REDIS_URL` at your shared
+Same pattern as v1: copy `routes/`, `middleware/`, `utils/` into your main backend, mount the five routers, point `REDIS_URL` at your